sjnelen/Thema3/README.md

    - Instead of **script** select the **module** option, and type in **FASTAflow**
    - Hit apply and now you can start the server from Pycharm

-## Working with flask-migrate
+## Setting up for production use
+When setting up this flask application for a production environment, there are some things to consider.
+A `.env` file for the following environment values is necessary:
+- `FLASK_ENV='production'`
+- `FLASK_SECRET_KEY=..` A flask secret key for certain security features.
+Make sure it is a long random string, and never expose it in your code repository or make it public.
+- `DATABASE_URL=..` The database path to set where the database is stored.
+Following the linse of 'sqlite:////path/to/database.db'

-Flaks migrate is a useful tool when a database is in use with the flask application.
+Furthermore, flask migrate is a useful tool when a database is in use with the flask application.
 Especially when the application is run in production.
-When the database undergoes changes the flask-migrate tool helps with migrating the database schema without losing data.
-All the documentation can be found on their site which can be found in the Acknowledgments section
+When the database undergoes changes, like adding or removing a column, the flask-migrate tool helps with migrating the database schema without losing data.
+All the documentation can be found on their site which can be found in the Acknowledgments section.

 ## Contacts
 Name: Sam Nelen